jembi/openhim-mediator-engine-java/README.md

 ActorRef actor = getContext().actorOf(Props.create(SomeActor.class));
 actor.tell(aMsg, getSelf());
 ```
 The actor will be instantiated as a child of the current actor.
-Note that any actors that form part of the request handler heirarchy will be stopped once the request finishes.
-For example `MyActor` in **Getting Started** and any child actors that it, and they in turn, instantiate would form part of the heirarchy.
+Note that any actors that form part of the request handler hierarchy will be stopped once the request finishes.
+For example `MyActor` in **Getting Started** and any child actors that it, and they in turn, instantiate would form part of the hierarchy.
 The stop happens with a [`PoisonPill`](http://doc.akka.io/docs/akka/2.3.8/java/untyped-actors.html#PoisonPill) message, so the actors will have a chance to finish processing any current messages first.

 Another option, useful for any single instance actors, is to launch them on startup and then reference them using `actorSelection`:
 ```